Arkady-Skvortsov/algorithmic.js/DATA-STRUCTURE.md

 # Array

 One of the simplest data structures, an array is a collection of items that are stored sequentially.
 An array contains values or variables—known as “elements”—of the same data type and is of a fixed size, so you cannot change the size of an array.
-Each item in an array is indexed starting with 0.

-The best way to think about an array is like a weekly medication organizer.
+Each item in an array is indexed starting with 0.The best way to think about an array is like a weekly medication organizer.
 It includes small containers lined up in a sequence, and each container has elements inside.
 Arrays are commonly used as structures for building other, more complicated data structures.
 They are also used for sorting algorithms.<br />

 Wikipedia: https://en.wikipedia.org/wiki/Array<br />